Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

 Finally, we reformulate \autoref{prop:neighbourhood} in the language of orbifold theory.
 Two nice, self-dual \voa{}s $W^{(1)}$ and $W^{(2)}$ being $2$-neighbours is equivalent to $W^{(2)}$ being an orbifold construction of order~$2$ of $W^{(1)}$ \cite{FLM88,EMS20a} (or equivalently vice versa).
 Indeed, setting $g|_{W^0}=\id$ and $g|_{W^{\gamma_1}}=-\id$ (with the notation from above) defines an automorphism $g$ of $W^{(1)}$ of order~$2$ and type~$0$ satisfying the positivity condition (see \cite{EMS20a} for a definition of these terms).
 The \fpvosa{} is $U=W^0$ and the corresponding cyclic orbifold construction is $(W^{(1)})^{\orb(g)}=W^{(2)}$.
 The inverse-orbifold automorphism on $W^{(2)}$ is defined by $g|_{W^0}=\id$ and $g|_{W^{\gamma_2}}=-\id$.

-This implies the following correspondence, with a slight complication arising because (in the case of a loop) an automorphism may or may not be conjugate to its own inverse-orbifold automorphism. \begin{prop} Let $c\in8\N$.
+This implies the following correspondence, with a slight complication arising because, in the case of a loop, an automorphism may or may not be conjugate to its own inverse-orbifold automorphism. \begin{prop} Let $c\in8\N$.
 There is a surjective map from the conjugacy classes $g$ of automorphisms of order~2 and type~0 of the isomorphism classes $W^{(1)}$ of nice, self-dual \voa{}s of central charge~$c$ to the isomorphism classes of nice, self-dual \svoa{}s of that central charge.
 It maps $g\in\Aut(W^{(1)})$ to the unique self-dual \svoa{} extending $(W^{(1)})^g$.
+This map is 2-to-1 if \begin{enumerate} \item $W^{(1)}\ncong W^{(2)}$ or \item $W^{(1)}\cong W^{(2)}$ and $g$ is not conjugate to its inverse-orbifold automorphism \end{enumerate} and injective if \begin{enumerate} \item[(3)] $W^{(1)}\cong W^{(2)}$ and $g$ is conjugate to its inverse-orbifold automorphism \end{enumerate} where $W^{(2)}\coloneqq(W^{(1)})^{\orb(g)}$. \end{prop}